 After you have chosen a high volume seller who lives in the same country as you (or at least on the same continent), you can look to see what else they have for sale.

 Complete your order.
 After submitting your order, wait for an invoice from the seller.
 Some sellers accept payment right on the Brick Link site, but many will have you just send over the total amount via PayPal.

 Then wait for your bricks to arrive!
 For my kids, this means listening for the mail truck coming up the street every single day until they come!

 Often, readers ask me for parts lists for our projects.
 This is a great place to address that, so I will!
 Parts lists are very time consuming to write.
 Looking up the names of all the pieces is time consuming.
 Counting the parts and make sure that we used the most “ideal” parts is time consuming.
 I try to offer as many step-by-step instructions on this site as possible, but I have not written very many parts lists.
 But – I have good news!
-My LEGO® book – Awesome LEGO Creations with Bricks You Already Have is loaded with step-by-step instructions AND parts lists!
-The book is available for pre-order and will ship as soon as it releases.
+All of our LEGO books are loaded with parts lists and instructions!
+You can see them all here: LEGO Idea Books.

 Have fun building!
 You can browse through all of our LEGO® project ideas here: LEGO Projects

 LEGO® is a trademark of the LEGO® group of companies which does not sponsor, authorize, or endorse this site.